 - If the local reviewer thinks that a multiagency review would be appropriate, even though their initial assessment does not include any ‘red flag’ responses.
 Remember the purpose of the multi- agency review is to gain further learning which will contribute to improving practice or service delivery.

-If there is any doubt whether a multiagency review is indicated, the reviewer should discuss the circumstances with their Local Area Contact, a member of the LeDeR Programme team, or another senior level practitioner.
+If there is any doubt whether a multiagency review is indicated, the reviewer should discuss the circumstances with their Local Area Contact.

 How are family members involved in reviews?

 The LeDeR programme encourages reviewers to involve families throughout each stage of the review process or as much as families want to be involved.
 Family members will often have the greatest knowledge of the person who has died and may have thoughts already about how services could be improved based upon their own experiences.
 As part of the initial review process reviewers are advised to contact a family member or someone who knew the person well.
 If the review progresses to a multi-agency review, reviewers are advised to invite a family member or someone who knew the person well to attend or contribute to the multi-agency review meeting.

 Process related questions

 How do I get in touch with other reviewers in my local area?

 Your Local Area Contact will hold details of all reviewers in your area and is best placed to put you in touch with other local reviewers.
 If you are unsure who your local area contact is please contact us: email@example.com